adamclouder/MagicMirror/README.md

 ## Updating

-If you want to update your MagicMirror² to the latest version, use your terminal to go to your Magic Mirror folder and type the following command:
+If you want to update your MagicMirror to the latest version, use your terminal to go to your Magic Mirror folder and type the following command:

 ```bash
 git pull && npm install